-When we acquire a business, a substantial portion of the purchase price of the acquisition is generally allocated to goodwill and other identifiable intangible assets.
-The amount of the purchase price that is allocated to goodwill and other intangible assets is determined by the excess of the fair value of purchase price and any controlling interest over the net identifiable tangible assets acquired.
-As of December 31, 2015, goodwill represented RMB133.5 million (US\$20.6 million), or 3.9% of our total shareholders' equity, and other net intangible assets represented RMB19.7 million (US\$3.0 million), or 0.6% of our total shareholders' equity.
-Our management performs impairment assessment annually, and in 2011 we recognized an impairment loss of RMB1.1 billion, though we did not recognize any impairment loss in 2012, 2013, 2014 or 2015.
+When we acquire a business, the amount of the purchase price that is allocated to goodwill and other intangible assets is determined by the excess of the fair value of purchase price and any controlling interest over the net identifiable tangible assets acquired.
+As of December 31, 2016, goodwill represented RMB122.1 million (US\$17.6 million), or 3.7% of our total shareholders' equity, and other net intangible assets represented RMB59.5 million (US\$8.6 million), or 1.8% of our total shareholders' equity.
+Our management performs impairment assessment annually and we did not recognize any impairment loss between 2012 and 2016.
 Under current accounting standards, if we determine that goodwill or intangible assets are impaired, we will be required to write down the value of such assets and recognize corresponding impairment charges.
 As we implement our growth strategy through acquisitions, goodwill and intangible assets may comprise an increasingly larger percentage of our shareholders' equity.
 As such, any write-down related to such goodwill and intangible assets may adversely and materially affect our shareholders' equity and financial results.